Here's Why Your Baby Wakes Up Every Time You Lay Them Down

 After what feels like an eternity, finally, your baby is asleep, and you can lay them down and have some uninterrupted time for yourself (or time with your partner) — at least for a little while.
 Of course, as soon as you lay your baby down (who was sound asleep), their eyes pop open and your eyes lock.
 Ugh.
 Why do babies wake up every time you lay them down?
 Should you run?
 Dive-roll onto the ground so they can’t see you and sneak out of the room so they fall back asleep?
-You’ve always wanted to be a ninja.
+Admit it: you’ve always wanted to be a spy.

 But before getting into all the acrobatics of sneaking out of the room (because let’s be honest, they usually cry anyway when they realize you’re not there), there are reasons why your baby wakes up every time you lay them down.
 And, thankfully, there are ways to prevent this from happening until your baby is in elementary school.